-Standard budgets are used to determine how much financial aid a student qualifies for.
+Standard budgets are used to determine how much financial aid students receive.
 UC establishes standard budgets for students using statistical data from a variety of sources including periodic surveys of UC Santa Cruz students.
-Students are assigned one of the following 3 budget types based on the housing plan they selected when completing the FAFSA.
+Students are assigned one of the following 3 budget types based on the housing plan they selected when completing the FAFSA or Dream Application.

 On-Campus budgets - for students living in campus housing

 Off-Campus budgets - for students living in non-campus owned housing

 Commuter budgets - for students living with family

 Standard budgets take into account basic expenses a student will have each year including the following:

 - Tuition and fees (includes mandatory tuition and fees)